Consensys/doc.orion/docs/Configuring-Orion/TLS.md

 1. Answer each prompt for information to be added to the certificate request.
 Ensure the value you specify for Common Name (CN) matches the host public DNS so the requests from the server are accepted.
-The name is specified in the configuration file for the `nodeurl` and `clienturl` options too.
+The name is also specified in the configuration file for the `nodeurl` and `clienturl` options.

 1. Generate a certificate called `orion_cer.pem` signed by the CA certificate: